Predicting Lexical Complexity in English Texts: The Complex 2.0 Dataset: CompLex 2.0

 The first challenge in dataset creation is the collection of appropriate source texts.
 We have followed our specification above and selected three sources that give a sufficient level of complexity.
 We aimed to select sources that were sufficiently different from one another to prevent trained models generalising to any one source text.
 The sources that we used are described below.

 \begin{itemize} \item \textbf{Bible:} We selected the World English Bible translation \cite{Christodouloupoulos2015}.
 This is a modern translation, so does not contain archaic words (thee, thou, etc.), but still contains religious language that may be complex.
-The inclusion of this text gives language that combines narrative and poetic text that uses language typically familiar for a reader, yet interspersed with unfamiliar named entities and terms with specific religious meanings (propitiation, atonement, etc.).
+The inclusion of this text gives language that combines narrative and poetic text that uses language typically familiar for a reader, yet interspersed with unfamiliar named entities and terms with specific religious meanings (\emph{propitiation}, \emph{atonement}, etc.).

 \item \textbf{Europarl:} We used the English portion of the European Pariliament proceedings selected from europarl \cite{koehn2005europarl}.
-This is a very varied corpus talking about all manner of matters related to european policy.
+This is a very varied corpus concerning a wide range of issues related to European policy.
 As this is speech transcription, it is often dialogical in nature in contrast to our other two corpora.
 Again, the style of text is generally familiar as it is transcriptions of debates.
 However technical terminology relating to the topics of discussion is present, raising the difficulty level of this text for a reader.

 \item \textbf{Biomedical:} We selected articles from the CRAFT corpus \cite{bada2012concept}, which are all in the biomedical domain.
 These present a very specialised type of language that will be unfamiliar to non-domain experts.
 Academic articles present a classic challenge in understanding for a reader and are typically written for a very narrow audience.
 We expect these texts to be particularly dense with complex words. \end{itemize}